Annabelle lived alone until Jesus took residence in the used armchair she bought for cheap. He says He wants to help her get all she’s ever wanted.

 His vivid enthusiasm didn’t make her move any quicker.
 She put on her ratty bathrobe and slippers, her mind set on having some coffee before thinking of doing anything else.
 She shuffled her feet toward the narrow counter, soothed by the sound of the slippers on the cracked linoleum.
 She started up the kettle and dropped two spoonfuls of instant coffee in a mug.
 She could feel Jesus getting impatient, yet He said nothing and waited.

-She was getting fed up of being woken up before dawn, and she’d had enough of sunrises.
+She was getting fed up with being woken up before dawn, and she had seen enough sunrises.
 Still, every morning He’d be in that darn armchair, bent on making sure she didn’t miss it.

 “It’s happening!
 Come!”

 He wasn’t sitting anymore, His tall and slender silhouette set against the rising sun.
 She went to stand next to him, holding onto her coffee with both hands.
 Like every morning, He wrapped an arm around her shoulders, holding her against His body.
 She let herself get inebriated by His aroma, so peculiar, unique.
 To her, that’s what unconditional love smelled like.

 The sun came up as it did every day; slowly bathing the room with golden light, warm like the mug in Annabelle’s hands.
 They watched in silence, taking in all the beauty this life had to offer.
 And like every morning, she came to appreciate having been pulled out of bed this early.
 What would happen if she didn’t see it rise?
 Would the day still come?